nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/actions-links-buttons-icons-tabs-and-more/actions-overview.md

 *   `confirm`: an optional JavaScript confirmation string that can be triggered when executing the command.
 *   `order`: an optional integer used to sort actions within the same category.
 *   `enabled`: a boolean indicating whether the action is currently active.
 This can be used to disable/hide existing actions when customizing the application.
-*   `immediate`: an optional boolean to execute action immediately, without validating the form.
+*   `immediate`: an optional boolean to execute action immediately, without validating the form (useful for "Cancel" buttons use cases).
 *   `accessKey`: an optional key that can be used for keyboard navigation.
 *   `properties`: a tag that allows to attach any kind of named string, list or map-like property to the action.
 Most of the above elements are also looked up in properties (label, icon, link, immediate, accessKey).
 Depending on the type of the action, some custom properties may be available.
 Properties usually accept EL expressions for dynamic resolution of values.
-Please refer to the documentation at [http://showcase.nuxeo.com/nuxeo/layoutDemo/linkAction](http://showcase.nuxeo.com/nuxeo/layoutDemo/linkAction) for instance.
+Please refer to the documentation at [http://showcase.nuxeo.com/nuxeo/layoutDemo/linkAction](http://showcase.nuxeo.com/nuxeo/layoutDemo/linkAction), for instance.

 ## Redefining an Action